Oracso/QuickMaths/README.md

 ### Overview:

-A timed and customisable arithmetic app that facilitates post-game analysis.
+A timed and adjustable arithmetic app that enhances numerical proficiency and provides detailed post-game analysis.

 ### Use Case: